yoren/gravityflow/readme.txt

 = Which license of Gravity Forms do I need? =
 Gravity Flow will work with any license of [Gravity Forms](https://gravityflow.io/out/gravityforms).

-== ChangeLog ==

-= 1.4.3-dev =

-- Added settings to the Workflow > Settings page for selecting which pages contain the gravityflow inbox, status and submit shortcodes.
-The selected inbox page will be used when preparing merge tags such as {workflow_inbox_link} when the page_id attribute is not specified.
-- Added support for shortcodes in the step instructions.
-- Added the gravityflow_pre_restart_workflow action.
-- Added field mapping to the Outgoing Webhook step.
-- Fixed merge tag labels not being translatable.
-- Fixed an issue with the inbox where field values are not displayed correctly when custom code uses the gform_entries_field_value filter.
-- Fixed an issue with poor admin performance on some sites where W3TC is installed and object caching is enabled.

 = Who is it for? =